dcorbe/extdb/README.md

 #### Install Windows
 Look in windows_release/ pick a version i.e latest one.
+Install vcredist_x86.exe @ http://www.microsoft.com/en-ie/download/details.aspx?id=40784

 #### Crash C000005 ACCESS_VIOLATION
 extDB doesn't work well with large datatypes in Database...
-   Check for Longtext (4GB) change it to MediumText / Text
+   Check for Longtext (4GB) change it to MediumText / Text This only effects extDB and not extDB2

 #### Using Fred's Malloc
 ExtDB is incompatible with https://github.com/fred41/tbbmalloc_arma.